Jim Henson: Expansion of audience: 1970–1978

 Henson, Oz, and his team were concerned that the company was becoming typecast solely as purveyors of children's entertainment, so they targeted an adult audience with a series of sketches on the first season of the late-night live television variety show Saturday Night Live.
 Eleven Land of Gorch sketches were aired between October 1975 and January 1976 on NBC, with four additional appearances in March, April, May, and September 1976.
 Henson liked Lorne Michaels' work and wanted to be a part of it, but he ultimately concluded that "what we were trying to do and what his writers could write for it never gelled".
-The SNL writers were not comfortable writing for the characters, and they frequently disparaged Henson's creations; Michael O'Donoghue quipped, "I won't write for felt."
+The SNL writers were not comfortable writing for the characters, and they frequently disparaged Henson's creations.
+Michael O'Donoghue quipped, "I won't write for felt."

 Henson began developing a Broadway show and a weekly television series both featuring the Muppets.
 The American networks rejected the series in 1976, believing that Muppets would appeal only to a child audience.
 Then, Henson pitched the show to British impresario Lew Grade to finance the show.
 The show would be shot in the United Kingdom and syndicated worldwide.
-That same year, he scrapped plans for his Broadway show and moved his creative team to England, where The Muppet Show began taping.
-The show featured Kermit as host and a variety of other characters, notably Miss Piggy, Gonzo the Great, and Fozzie Bear, along with other characters such as Animal.
+That same year, he scrapped plans for his Broadway show and moved his creative team to England, where The Muppet Show began taping at ATV Elstree Studios in Hertfordshire.
+The show featured Kermit as host, with a variety of prominent characters, notably Miss Piggy, Gonzo the Great, and Fozzie Bear, in addition to its large cast of supporting characters such as the Muppet musicians Dr. Teeth and the Electric Mayhem with their chaotic drummer Animal.
 Henson's teammates sometimes compared his role to that of Kermit: a shy, gentle boss with "a whim of steel" who ran things like "an explosion in a mattress factory."
-Caroll Spinney remembered that Henson would never say he did not like something.
-"He would just go 'Hmm.'...
+Caroll Spinney, who performed as Big Bird, remembered that Henson would never say he did not like something.
+"He would just go 'Hmm.' ...
 And if he liked it, he would say, 'Lovely!'"
-Henson recognized Kermit as an alter ego, though he thought that Kermit was bolder than he; he once said of the character: "He can say things I hold back."
+Henson recognized Kermit as an alter ego, though he thought that Kermit was bolder than he; Henson once said of the character: "He can say things I hold back."